Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: The positive side of the Bergman fan.

 \section{The positive side of the Bergman fan.}

-For the purpose of proving the Lefschetz theorems we need to first recast our Theorem~\ref{mthm:pos_sum_geom_latt_cm} in the language of Bergman fans.
-For the tropical Lefschetz theorems, we are interested in the topology of the restriction $\Lk_{\mbf{0}} \RS{\B}{{H}^+}\simeq \TT^1_{\mbf{0}} (\B\cap H^+)$ of $\Lk_{\mbf{0}} \B$ of a Bergman fan $\B$ to a closed halfspace ${{H}^+}$, cf.\ Section~\ref{ssec:restref}.
-We have the following corollary of Theorem~\ref{mthm:pos_sum_geom_latt_cm}. \begin{mlem} Let $M$ denote any finite matroid, let $\B=\B(M)$ in $\RR^{|M|-1}$ denote its Bergman fan, and let $H^+$ be a general position closed halfspace with $\mbf{0}\in\partial H^+$.
-Then the link $\Lk_{\mbf{0}} \RS{\B}{{H}^+}$ is homotopy Cohen--Macaulay of dimension $r-2$. \end{mlem} \enlargethispage{3mm}
+For the purpose of proving the Lefschetz theorems we need to first recast Theorem~\ref{mthm:pos_sum_geom_latt_cm} in the language of Bergman fans.
+For the tropical Lefschetz theorems, we are interested in the topology of the restriction $\Lk_{\mbf{0}} \RS{\B}{{H}^+}\simeq \TT^1_{\mbf{0}} (\B\cap H^+)$ of a Bergman fan $\B$ to a closed halfspace ${{H}^+}$, cf.\ Section~\ref{ssec:restref}.
+We have the following corollary of Theorem~\ref{mthm:pos_sum_geom_latt_cm}. \begin{mlem} Let $M$ be a finite matroid, let $\B=\B(M)$ in $\RR^{|M|-1}$ be its Bergman fan, and let $H^+$ be a general position closed halfspace with $\mbf{0}\in\partial H^+$.
+Then the link $\Lk_{\mbf{0}} \RS{\B}{{H}^+}$ is homotopy Cohen--Macaulay of dimension $r-2$. \end{mlem}

 \begin{proof} Let $\mbf{n}$ denote the interior normal vector to $H$.
 Then is a generic weight on the elements $[n]$ of $M$ with $\omega\cdot [n]=0$.
 With this we have, for every subset $\sigma$ of $[n]$, that